Features

 At 14 cargo trains, the Nairobi-Mombasa SGR has already hit its 2025 container transportation target as per its original design plan.
 This means it has achieved its eight-year target in one year – which is quite an impressive accomplishment.

-With such success, positive impact of the SGR on the Kenyan economy are likely to be felt soon and its objective to grow the country’s GDP by 1.5 per cent might be realised earlier than expected.
+With such success, the positive impact of the SGR on the Kenyan economy is likely to be felt soon and its objective to grow the country’s GDP by 1.5 per cent might be realised earlier than expected.

-Here are key benefits of the SGR to the Kenyan economy:
+Here are the key benefits of the SGR to the Kenyan economy:

 1.)
 Job creation